anfoss/PCprophet/PCprophet_instructions.md

 * -__FalseDiscoveryRate.pdf looks weird__ This FDR plot is across GO score.
 Thereby we expect lower FDR with increase of GO score.
 However, as caveat depending on the database used and the complex identified within the database the FDR will vary greatly.
 For example a CORUM FDR of 0.75 corresponds approximately to a STRING FDR or 0.2.

-* -__ConditionAlignement.pdf also looks weird__ this is quite common as we use a global alignement strategy with the rational that fractionations artifacts will influence the entire gradient by a similar factor across all fractions.

 ### Contact
 Please refer to [README.md](https://github.com/fossatiA/PCprophet/blob/master/README.md) for how to contact us